 The menu features an exceptional selection of hand-cut steaks and seafood.
 All our meals are cooked to order to bring you the freshest, boldest flavor.
 We have a full-service bar and the wines to pair your meal with your favorite glass.

-For 50 years, the Golden Steer has been a destination for business meetings, anniversaries, wedding proposals, and family/friend gatherings to remind you of the kitchen table of yesteryear.
+For over 50 years, the Golden Steer has been a destination for business meetings, anniversaries, wedding proposals, and family/friend gatherings to remind you of the kitchen table of yesteryear.
 Let us take you back to a by-gone era.